 Bookkeeping for Small Business

-Bookkeeping is essential to every business, as it involves recording all of the business financial transactions.
+Bookkeeping is essential to every business, as it involves the recording of all the business financial transactions.
 With accurate and timely bookkeeping, business owners are able to track their transactions to make effective financial and business decisions.

 The traditional bookkeeping was performed using one of the 2 main systems which are done manually.
 This involves calculating company books and processing financial statements.
 This system was done by both accountants and bookkeepers in the past and still exists today.
-Due to the rise of modern technology, more bookkeeping systems are made for an easier and accurate bookkeeping.
-Bookkeeping system implement and maintain a consistent financial process that strengthens the health of your small business and helps to create and encourage uniformity in tracking, paying and reporting.
-Here are four types of bookkeeping:
+Due to the rise of modern technology, more bookkeeping systems are made for easier and accurate bookkeeping.
+The bookkeeping system implements and maintains a consistent financial process that strengthens the health of your small business and helps to create and encourage uniformity in tracking, paying and reporting.

 Different Bookkeeping System for Small Business

-Compared to the single-entry system, this system is used for businesses who have more and complex financial transactions.
-Double-entry system posts single transactions as an income or expense item then create a second entry to trace the transaction to a corresponding account.
+Compared to the single-entry system, this system is used for businesses that have more and complex financial transactions.
+A double-entry system posts single transactions as an income or expense item then create a second entry to trace the transaction to a corresponding account.
 This system also uses debits and credits, which will be the basis for knowing the increases and decreases to each account affected by the business’s financial transactions.

 “Whether you are using a double-entry, single-entry or all of the above, it is a fact that bookkeeping is very important to every business.
 It is also important to take note that bookkeeping must be done accurately and timely as possible- because this is where your business depends on.”